r0neel/activity-monitor-client/README.md

 * `npm run dev` to run the client server and watch for JavaScript changes with [`watchify`](https://github.com/browserify/watchify).
 * `npm run bundle` to build a JavaScript bundle using [`browserify`](https://github.com/browserify/browserify).

+### Deploy

+The client side is currently deployed at https://ultra-activity-monitor.netlify.app/

 ## Project Goal

 Build a habit tracking website where users can make an account and create habits for themselves to track and update.